 If our bodies are constantly over producing insulin to combat the effects of excess sugars, carbohydrates and stress, our cells stop responding, or become resistant to insulin.
 When this happens, too much sugar stays in the blood and builds up, instead of being used by our cells, which can lead to major health problems.
 If you have insulin resistance, your cells will have trouble absorbing this glucose, and your body will require more insulin to function properly.

-In the United States, an estimated 60 to 70 million individuals are affected by insulin resistance.
+In the United States, an estimated 32.2% of the population suffers from insulin resistance.
 Statistics report that more than 40% of individuals older than 50 years may be at risk for insulin resistance; however, it can affect anyone at any age.1 Many health experts also believe that insulin resistance has a major role in the development of the metabolic syndrome.2

 Insulin resistance plays a significant role of other serious medical conditions as well, including obesity, hypertension, type 2 diabetes, dyslipidemia, cardiovascular disease, and even certain cancers.3 The growing obesity epidemic in the United States continues to escalate the number of individuals at risk for developing insulin resistance, even in children.
 Insulin resistance has also been linked to polycystic ovary syndrome (PCOS).4 Current studies suggest that 50% to 70% of women with PCOS have some degree of insulin resistance.5